 (b) the applicant’s English language skills, both written and oral, are suitable for registration.

+[Regulation 10 amended: SL 2023/194 r.
+15.]

 11. English language skills for limited registration (s.
 17(c))

 (1) For the purposes of section 17(c) of the Act, the English language skills prescribed as suitable for limited registration are that the requirements of one of subregulations (2) to (6) are met in relation to the nominee.

-(2) The nominee has, within the period of 2 years before the application for registration under section 10 is made —

-(a) undertaken an International English Language Testing System (Academic) test and achieved —
+(2) The nominee has, within the period of 2 years before the application for registration under section 10 of the Act is made, undertaken the International English Language Testing System (Academic) test and achieved —

-(i) an average of level 7.5 or more across the 4 components of listening, speaking, reading and writing; and
+(a) an average of level 7.5 or more across the 4 components of listening, speaking, reading and writing; and

-(ii) no score below level 7 in any of those components; and
+(b) no score below level 7 in any of those components; and

-(iii) a score of level 8 or more in the components of speaking and listening;
+(c) a score of level 8 or more in the components of speaking and listening.

-or

-(b) undertaken a Professional English Assessment for Teachers test and achieved Band A in each of the components of listening, speaking, reading and writing.

-(3) The nominee has undertaken all of the components of a requirement under regulation 12(2), as are relevant to the application, in the English language in one or more of the following countries —
+(3) The nominee has undertaken all of the components of a requirement under regulation 12(2)(a), (b) or (e), as are relevant to the application, in the English language in one or more of the following countries —

 (a) Australia;